Targets ready for Year 2...

 Each week, your child will be given a list of personalised spellings to learn.
 Please support your child and help them to learn these words.
 New spellings will be given out on a Friday and a spelling test will take place the following Friday.
 The maths focus this term will be to learn number bonds to 10 (2 numbers that add to 10).
 Homework does not need to be handed in but practised throughout the week to support spelling and maths tests.
 Please record in the green record book when you have read at home.
 This can be your child's school reading book or class focused author book.
 We challenge the children to read a minimum of 3 times a week at home.

-Please send your child to school in their outdoor PE kit on their PE day.
-You will find your class PE day written in their home/school book.
+Please send your child to school in their outdoor PE kit on a Monday.
+Year 1 will all have PE on a Monday following May half term.
 You do not need to send a school uniform, children will stay in their PE kit for the duration of the day, they will not need to get changed.

 Your child will not be able to partake in PE if they do not have the correct outdoor PE kit.